aaronsb/mother-goose/docs/reference/tools.md

 ## Overview

-Mother Goose provides six main tools that enable AI agents to interact with Goose CLI:
+Mother Goose provides eight main tools that enable AI agents to interact with Goose CLI:

 1. `run_goose`: Create and start a new Goose process
 2. `list_goslings`: List all Goose processes